Ken Miller (gridiron football): Coaching career

 In 2002, Miller started his Canadian Football League coaching career when he became the Toronto Argonauts quarterbacks coach.
 From 2003–2005, Miller was the Argo's offensive line coach.
 In 2004, Miller's offensive line helped the Argonauts win the 92nd Grey Cup and Damon Allen win the league's Most Outstanding Player award.
 In 2006 Miller was moved to the defensive side of the ball where he handled the defensive line.

 In 2007, Miller was hired by former Argonauts assistant Kent Austin to become the offensive coordinator of the Saskatchewan Roughriders.
 Miller's offensive, led by MOP Kerry Joseph scored the second most points in the CFL and led the Riders to victory in the 95th Grey Cup.
 After the season, Miller was promoted to head coach when Austin left after one season to become the offensive co-ordinator at the University of Mississippi.
 On December 2, 2010, Ken Miller resigned as head coach of the Saskatchewan Roughriders.
 He was originally to remain vice-president of football operations.
 On August 19, 2011, Miller was reinstated as head coach after the firing of head coach Greg Marshall following the Saskatchewan Roughriders 1–7 start to the 2011 season.
 Following the second last week of the 2011 CFL season Ken Miller announced that he will be stepping down as the team's head coach and vice-president of football operations.

+Personal life and death

+Miller and his wife Maureen moved to Asheville, North Carolina, following the end of his coaching career.
+Miller died of cancer in Asheville, on August 21, 2024, at the age of 82.